Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Clips a live channel.](ref:cliplivechannel)
+> For more information about the API call used go to [Clip Live Channel](https://developer.nomad-cms.com/docs/clip-live-channel)

 ## Add Asset Schedule Event to Channel